jiikko/rds_concerto/README.md

 # RdsConcerto

-This gem provide feature which to clone Aurora instance.
+This gem provide feature which to clone Aurora(MySQL) instance.

 ## Installation